 You’ll know when you’re ready to take it down.
 But don’t worry, your subconscious is still busy bringing life to your goals and dreams.

 Make way for the new developments.
 If your current state is crowded and cluttered, there’s no room for new and better to enter.
 So clean out closets, desk drawers, your car, your office, kitchen…whatever.
 Trust me.
 Your minds takes this outer cleansing very seriously.
+Find out more how this works in Decluttering and Organizing with Kriya Yoga.

 Finally, express gratitude everyday for all that you already have.
 The more you learn to appreciate what you have, the more good that finds its way into your life.
+Here are four unique ways you can practice gratitude.